 What is a herbarium?

 Did you know that plants and books have something in common?
 A Library!
-A library for plants is called a Herbarium.
+A library for plants is called a herbarium.
 A herbarium is like a warehouse or library of information about plant biodiversity.
 Preserved plants are stored, catalogued and systematically arranged by professionals and amateurs from different walks of life.
-Herbaria are of immense practical use and of fundamental importance to science.
+Herbaria are of immense practical use and are of fundamental importance to science.

 Preserved collections and information about these specimens, including description, where it is found, its uses, when they flower and more, facilitate current and future generations to identify plants and study biodiversity, to support conservation, ecology and sustainable development.

 A large variety of plant specimens and information about them is found in any herbarium.
 For a list of herbaria around the world, with the scope and size of their collections see this link.

 A specimen may be a whole plant or parts of a plant.
 This includes samples of leaves, stem, bark, flowers and/or fruits.
 Exactly what is collected is dependent on the plant.
 Specimens may also include photographs and DNA samples.
 Many specimens are donated.
 Others are exchanged or targeted collections.